 Company working through the most devastated areas

-BINGHAMTON, New York — August 8, 2020, 10:30 p.m. — NYSEG, a subsidiary of AVANGRID Inc., announced that the company continued to work through the most devastated areas today, restoring power to approximately 15,000 additional customers.
-Currently, approximately 6,100 customers impacted by the storm are without power.
-Earlier today the company announced that after receiving updates from the field on the progress of restorations, the company’s 95% restoration target for Dutchess, Putnam and Westchester counties has been improved from Monday to Sunday at 11 p.m., with the crews working hard to further improve restoration times.
-Some customers may experience short interruptions (and outage counts will fluctuate) as crews may need to de-energize portions of the system to safely restore others.
+BINGHAMTON, New York — August 8, 2020, 5:30 p.m. — NYSEG, a subsidiary of AVANGRID Inc., continues to make progress as crews work to restore power to customers impacted by Tropical Storm Isaias.
+Earlier today, the company announced that after receiving updates from the field on the progress of restorations, the company’s 95% restoration target for Dutchess, Putnam and Westchester counties has been improved from Monday to Sunday, with the crews working hard to further improve restoration times.
+Currently, approximately 9,500 customers impacted by the storm are without power.
+Customers may experience short interruptions (and outage counts will fluctuate) as crews may need to de-energize portions of the system to safely restore others.

 NYSEG will continue to provide updates throughout the event to the public on the company’s website and social media channels (Facebook and Twitter).
 The company also offers customers the following reminders to stay safe during the outage.